 What are some of the most interesting or exciting projects you are working on now?

 At the moment I am excited to be developing a series with my writing partner, Akilah Walker.
 The series is inspired by my summers as a personal-driver for members of the Saudi royal family.
 I am so thrilled to share more about this project, because I think it really investigates what it means to be a woman in 2018/19.
 All of the people in our show have one thing in common: they want to live their best life.
 The way society is set up makes it difficult for most people.
-Akilah and I want to use this show to illuminate the struggle we face towards getting “free” and providing healing for those currently in that struggle.
+Akilah and I want to use this show to illuminate the struggle we face toward getting “free” and providing healing for those currently in that struggle.
 As a Latinx woman and Black woman we are not just checkmarks in a box.
-We are adding another tile visible in the mosaic of the immigrant story, the latinx and black experience in America.
+We are adding another tile visible in the mosaic of the immigrant story, the Latinx and Black experience in America.
 We want to reveal the truth about who we are from our unique perspectives without being homogenous.

 Which tips would you recommend to your colleagues in your industry to help them to thrive and not “burn out”?